 Access to the top of Hastain Trail has been threated by development.
 Courageous hikers fought to keep the trail open and exercised a court-upheld easement to prevent a developer from blocking access to the trail.
 The battle over the trail continues, so go ahead and flex your right to hike!

 Franklin Canyon Park preserves 605 acres in the Santa Monica Mountains including a former ranch acquired by the Santa Monica Mountains Conservancy in 1981.
 Dogs are allowed on leashes in Franklin Canyon Park.
 Bikes are allowed on the wide section of Hastain Trail but not on the single tracks down into Franklin Canyon.
 No fee or permit is required to hike Hastain Trail in Franklin Canyon Park, so get out and enjoy!
-To hike further in Franklin Canyon Park, check out Franklin Canyon Lake Loop and Chaparral Trail, located just up the canyon from Hastain Trail.
+To hike farther in Franklin Canyon Park, check out Franklin Canyon Lake Loop and Chaparral Trail, located just up the canyon from Hastain Trail.

 To get to the trailhead: Take Santa Monica Boulevard to Beverly Hills and turn north on Beverly Drive.
 Go 1.3 miles and turn left to continue up Beverly Drive.
 After another 0.3 miles, make a second left (at a split with Coldwater Canyon Drive) to proceed up Beverly Drive.
 Go 0.9 miles and turn right up Franklin Canyon Drive.
 Go 1.1 miles up the ridge, entering Franklin Canyon Park.
 Turn right down Lake Drive and go 1/3 of a mile to the start of Hastain Trail (on the left) where roadside parking is available.